The Ultimate Cheatsheet to the Best Bodyweight Hamstring Exercises

 Unfortunately, this belief doesn’t reflect the true function of the abs or the core, which is to stabilize.

 You see, your “abs” consist of much more than just your six-pack.
-In fact, your abdominals should be viewed more globally, to include your entire core region: extending from just below your chest all the way down and around to your glutes.
+In fact, your abdominals should be viewed more globally, including your entire core region: extending from just below your chest all the way down and around to your glutes.

 See why getting a toned, sleek belly involves much more than just working the muscles in the front of your stomach?